phetsims/calculus-grapher/doc/model.md

 We leverage the point type to determine which points should be linked to yield the appearance of a smooth curve and which points should not be linked but appear as circles (say to represent discontinuities).
 Curve manipulations are handled by a set of functions that update the curve points based on user input.
-The point type is assessed based on the type of curve mode that is being manipulated.
+The point type is assessed based on the curve manipulation type that is being applied.

 Mathematically, the integral curve is calculated as a left Riemann sum based on the points in the f(x) curve.
 The point type metadata of the integral curve is based on the metadata of a point of the f(x) curve, but where cusp points are